-Christmas is often a time when you may find reasons to overindulge, forgetting all the hard work you have put in to feeling healthy, fit and well.
+Christmas is often a time where is can be easy to fall into the traps of overindulgence, forgetting all the hard work you have put in to being healthy, fit and well.

 1. Make Breakfast a Priority